|

 |||

-On the 9th
+1879 | On the 9th January May is

-(12th May) and clemency request (2nd July) were rejected.
-From 1st till
+official business.
+Protest (12th May) and clemency request (2nd

-22nd September Karl May had to »sit out« his ›penalty‹ in the jailhouse of
+to »sit out« his ›penalty‹ in the jailhouse of the court office

-painful to him, as many examples in his work testify.
+him, as many examples in his work testify.
 The relationship with Emma Pollmer became endangered due to her unfaithfulness; Karl May stayed presumably with his parents.
 His literary activity was shaping more luckily.
 First contacts with the catholic weekly ›Deutscher Hausschatz‹ in Regensburg.
 In the travel story Unter Würgern comes for the first time the name ›Old Shatterhand‹.
 End of November appears in Stuttgart publishing house Franz Neugebauer his book rework of the Ferry's novel ›Der Waldläufer‹, as well as his first book for the young readers Im fernen Westen.
 Further publications in this year: Ein Dichter, Der Giftheiner, Three carde monte, Unter Würgern, Der Girl-Robber, Der Boer van het Roer and the Stuttgart's newspaper novel Scepter und Hammer.
 From the included chapter Der tolle Prinz a serious break with Emma Pollmer could be concluded, whom May immortilized there as Emma Vollmer, who was unfaithful to her sweetheart. |

 Ernstthal, Marktplatz 185 |